 In case of an emergency dial 911 from any campus land-line phone to reach the University Police Department.
-From mobile phones, the University Police can be reached at 803-777-9111.

 The University Police Department is located at the corner of Senate and Bull Street.
 This department handles all security matters, including traffic control.
 Reports of thefts, vandalism, traffic accidents, and other matters occurring on the campus and normally handled by the police should be reported promptly to the University Police Department (777-4215).